 Call your doctor right away if you think you’ve taken too much Trintellix.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers, or use their online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers, or use its online resource.
 However, if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.

 If you miss a dose of Trintellix, take it as soon as you remember.
-If it’s almost time for your next dose, don’t take two doses to make up for the missed one.
-Just take the next dose as you normally would.
+If it’s almost time for your next dose, do not take two doses to make up for the missed one.
+Just take the next dose as scheduled.

 If you have questions about when to take a missed dose, talk with your doctor or pharmacist.